whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/14-photo-documentation/14-04-cnc-and-3d-print-documentation-assignment.md

 ---
 title: 14.04 CNC and 3D Print Documentation Assignment
 date: 2024-04-25T12:00:00Z
-lastmod: 2024-04-23T05:50:35
+lastmod: 2024-04-28T01:24:17
 ---

 ## Assignment Deliverables

-- Take 2 Photos with a clean backdrop of your Final 3D Print
+1. Take 2 Photos of your Final CNC / 3D Print Project with a clean backdrop
-- Take 2 Photos of your Final 3D Print showing its intended purpose in an environment
+2. Take 2 Photos of your Final CNC / 3D Print Project showing its intended purpose in an environment
-- Label the photos YYYYMMDD Lastname Firstname Final 3D Print Documentation
-- Upload the Raw files as well as the edited jpgs (You will upload 4 Raw files and 4 jpgs)
-- Take 2 Photos with a clean backdrop of your CNC Project
-- Take 2 Photos of your CNC Project showing its intended purpose in an environment
-- Label the photos YYYYMMDD Lastname Firstname Final CNC Project Documentation
+   - Label the photos YYYYMMDD Lastname Firstname Final CNC / 3D Print Project Documentation
-- Upload the Raw files as well as the edited jpgs (You will upload 4 Raw files and 4 jpgs)
+   - Upload the RAW files as well as the edited jpgs (You will upload 4 Raw files and 4 jpgs)

 ## Assignment Overview

-After you cut out, assemble and finish your CNC project to your satisfaction, take documentation photographs of your work.
-Having good documentation of your creative work is essential and is an important part of the creative process. **Take a minimum of 4 Photos that show all aspects of your project. **

-- You should show the overall form, the construction details and any other relevant views that will give a viewer a complete understanding of you piece.
+After you cut out, assemble and finish your Final CNC / 3D Print Project to your satisfaction, take documentation photographs of your work.
+Having good documentation of your creative work is essential and is an important part of the creative process.
+You should show the overall form, the construction details and any other relevant views that will give a viewer a complete understanding of you piece.

-- Take two photos with a clean backdrop, one from a 3/4 angle that shows a good representation of the form and the other from a composition of your choice.
+1. Take two photos with a clean backdrop.
+For example one from a 3/4 angle that shows a good representation of the form and the other from another angle or composition or detail.
-- Take two photos should showing the intended purpose and use of the object.
+2. Take two photos should showing the intended purpose and use of the object.
 Take these photos in an environment that tells a story.

-- Make sure the object is in focus.
+- Make sure the subject is in focus.
 - Don't forget to have good lighting and composition.
-- Use good lighting and shoot in JPG and RAW so you can edit and post process your images.

-## Take a minimum of 4 photos of your project

-Photo document your project according to the guidelines below.

-- Take two photos with a clean backdrop, one from a 3/4 angle that shows a good representation of the form and the other from a composition of your choice.
-- Take two photos should showing the intended purpose and use of the 3D print.
-Take these photos in an environment that tells a story.
-- Make sure the print is in focus.
-- Don't forget to have good lighting and composition.
-- Use good lighting and shoot in JPG and RAW so you can edit and post process your images.
+- Shoot in JPG and RAW so you can edit and post process your images.

-Set up lights and a clean backdrop.
 You can check out lights and a camera from the equipment checkout.
 You can also take your model to the think\[box\] and use the soft boxes and flashes already set up.
 Shoot in JPG and RAW and post process the images.
 [White balance should be corrected](https://www.youtube.com/watch?v=m0yZEWUSahk) and the levels should be adjusted to have good exposure.
 Use Photoshop and [Adobe Camera Raw](https://www.youtube.com/watch?v=11jwSwUu2WI) to make adjustments and to retouch any mistakes in the images.

 ## Grading Rubric